 Instructions for Tourists – Anaimudi is inside the Eravikulam National Park and is prohibited for tourists by Kerala Forest Department.

-11. Indo Swiss Diary Farm
+11. Indo Swiss Diary Farm in Mattupetty

 Instructions for Tourists – Indo Swiss diary farm project is not open to tourists at present